ndeeraj/simple_RNN_predictor/README.md

 ## Starting the backend prediction service

 There are multiple ways the service can be started.
 If you face a problem with one approach, use the other one.
+Once the web service is up, move to the next section to run the UI application.
+**Note: all these methods start the model by loading the pretrained weights stored in the file `weights_only_2_16_15.pth`.
+If you want the model to be trained on startup / while running the program, just delete this file from the project and follow the steps.**

 ### Running the application through Docker